 You can withdraw money at ATM machines or exchange cash at currency exchange bureaus.
 Both currency exchange bureaus and ATMs are located in every airport terminal.
 Many Marks and Spencer (a UK department chain) service desks offer favorable rates of exchange and low commissions.
-Do not use storefront non-bank exchange bureaus, they often have hidden charges that mean you get fewer pounds for your dollars.
+Avoid using storefront non-bank exchange bureaus, they often have hidden charges that means you get fewer pounds for your dollars.
 There are many ATMs all around London, just like in any US city or in Singapore.
-However, keep in mind that making many small withdrawals from an ATM machine can rack up expensive bank fees; it is usually less expensive to withdraw one larger amount and pay a single bank fee than to make a series of small withdrawals with a fee each time.
-Check with your bank before you leave home and select a debit card from a bank that has no or small fees for foreign transactions and ATM withdrawals.
-Credit cards can be used in many places, although some small cafes, street markets, and pubs operate on cash only.
-We recommend that you notify your bank/credit card companies and tell them you will be traveling to London.
-Most banks question purchases and withdrawals made abroad and if they have not been notified they may put a stop on your debit card withdrawals and credit card purchases.
+However, making many small withdrawals from an ATM machine can rack up expensive bank fees; it is usually less expensive to withdraw one larger amount and pay a single bank fee than to make a series of small withdrawals with a fee each time.
+Check with your bank before you leave home and select a debit card with no or small fees for foreign transactions and ATM withdrawals.
+Credit cards can be used in many places, although some small cafés, street markets, and pubs operate on cash only.
+I recommend that you notify your bank and/or credit card companies and tell them you will be traveling to London.
+Most banks question purchases and withdrawals made abroad and if they have not been notified they are likely to put a stop on your debit card withdrawals and credit card purchases.